grantcolley/dipmapper/README.md

             using (var conn = new SqlConnection(connectionString))
             {
-                // Specify which fields to skip when updating e.g. identity columns. conn.Update(read, parameters, skipFieldsOnUpdate);
+                // Specify which fields to skip when updating e.g. identity column or read-only fields. conn.Update(read, parameters, skipFieldsOnUpdate);
             }
 ```